qdraw/starsky/documentation/docs/features/metadata.md

 Starsky uses IPTC or XMP metadata to read and write.

 - Keywords / Tags
-  - where to find the image
+  - where to find the image - used by the search engine to find the image
 - Description
   - what is the image about
 - Title